noahcherry/nice-shield-v1/README.md

 ### Image to code conversion

-Take your 1-bit art that your created or found and upload it to [image2cpp](https://javl.github.io/image2cpp/)
+Take your 1-bit art that you created or found and upload it to [image2cpp](https://javl.github.io/image2cpp/)

 The only option you need to change is `Code output format`, make sure its set to `Plain bytes`